 Festivals like the Galdan Namchot, Buddha Purnima, Dosmoche and Losar are celebrated with great pomp throughout Ladakh and many tourists flock to the region during this time.
 The Dosmoche Festival, wherein monks perform dances, offer prayers and perform rituals to keep away ill fortune and evil spirits from the region, extends over two days.

 One of the most important festivals of Tibetan Buddhists is the Saka Dawa which celebrates Gautama Buddha’s birth, Buddhahood, and the death of his mortal body.
 It is celebrated in the fourth month of the Tibetan calendar, usually May or June, and festivities generally last for the whole month.
 Tourists can hire taxis or rent bikes to explore the region.
 People visiting the place generally travel in their own vehicles as it is more convenient.

-Owing to the rough terrain of the region it is suggested that travellers carry spare parts of the vehicles, as it could prove helpful in case of emergencies.
+Owing to the rough terrain of the region, it is suggested that travellers carry spare parts of their vehicles, as it could prove helpful in case of emergencies.
 Various restaurants and hotels serving thupkas or soup noodles and momos or dumplings can be found throughout the region.